datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET item by type and ID.md

 **401** Unauthorised, authentication is missing or invalid.
 Check that the token has not expired

 **404** Requested item can't be found.
-Check that the ID has been provided and is correct.
+Check that the ID and object type have been provided and are correct.

 **500** Internal Server Error